Rossel Island: Flora and fauna

 Rossel Island is thickly wooded and nearly the whole south coast is a dense forest.
 Grassy patches are occasional.
-Guioa plurinervis (Sapindaceae) is endemic to this island.
+Guioa plurinervis (Sapindaceae) and the Louisiade pitta are endemic to this island.

-Rosselia which is a genus of plants in the family Burseraceae and native to New Guinea was named after the island.
+Rosselia, which is a genus of plants in the family Burseraceae and native to New Guinea, was named after the island.

 Demographics

 In 2014, the population was 5,553, spread across 31 villages.
 The main village is Jinjo, on the east coast.
 The indigenous people speak the Yélî Dnye language, whose relation to other languages remains uncertain.